hashicorp/consul/website/source/docs/agent/services.html.markdown

 all modifications would be lost.
 It's important to note that this applies only to the locally registered service.
-If you have multiple nodes all registering the same service their `enableTagOverride` configuration and all other service configuration items are independant of one another.
-Updating the tags for the service registered on one node is independant of the same service (by name) registered on another node.
+If you have multiple nodes all registering the same service their `enableTagOverride` configuration and all other service configuration items are independent of one another.
+Updating the tags for the service registered on one node is independent of the same service (by name) registered on another node.
 If `enableTagOverride` is not specified the default value is false.
 See [anti-entropy syncs](/docs/internals/anti-entropy.html) for more info.